ronniedege/superpy/README.md

 #### Printer

 Via this option the way information in the terminal is printed can be set.
 When enabled text is printed character by character instead of instantly.
-By default this option is enabled but it can be turned off by using the `-d`, | `--disable` flag.
-It can be enabled again by the `-e`, | `--enable` option.
+By default this option is enabled but it can be turned off by using the `-d` | `--disable` flag.
+It can be enabled again by the `-e` | `--enable` option.

 Example: